k4my4b/Game_of_Life/README.md

 # Execute:
 > ./game seed.txt

+# Usage
+The program requires that a file containing the seed grid is present.
+You may provide the file URI via a launch argument e.g. ./game seed.txt or simply launch the program on its own i.e. ./game, in which case you will then be asked to provide a valid file URI.
+(you will also be asked to provide the number of iterations to evolve the grid)

+Seed file is expected to have the following format

+>             3           // size/width of the grid
+>             0 0 0       // 1st row
+>             1 1 1       // nth row
+>             0 0 0       // last row, each consists of columns of 1s and 0s (seperated by white space) where 1 = live cell and 0 = dead

+Modify the example seed.txt file to your liking, making sure you adhear to the formatting.

 # Assumptions
 1- Grid is an N x N adjacency matrix, and that by "infinite" we simply mean N can be any number and so we should be able to accommodate for any size grid as long as we have the memory/space for it.